-Although asset managers and institutional investors will often act independently of activists, the relationship between activists and asset managers and investors in recent years has encouraged frequent and aggressive activist attacks.
+Although asset managers and institutional investors will often act independently of activists, the relationships between them in recent years have encouraged frequent and aggressive activist attacks.
 A number of hedge funds have also sought to export American-style activism abroad, with companies throughout the world now facing classic activist attacks.
 In addition, the line between hedge fund activism and private equity continues to blur, with some activist funds becoming bidders themselves for all or part of a company, and a handful of private equity funds exploring activist-style investments in, and engagement with, public companies.